 The meeting should identify the Lead Professional and review process with clear timescales.

-7.3 Where there are no grounds for a Child Protection Conference, but concerns remain regarding the child’s sexually problematic behaviour, s/he will be considered as a Child in Need.
-In such cases, a multi-agency meeting should be convened to consider the risk management as in Paragraph 7.2.
+6.6 Where there are no grounds for a Child Protection Conference, but concerns remain regarding the child’s HSB, s/he will be considered as a Child in Need.
+In such cases, a multi-agency meeting should be convened to consider the risk management as in Paragraph 6.5.

 - The level of risk posed by the child to him or herself and others;

-- If the intended outcomes of the intervention have been achieved;
+- If the intended outcomes of the intervention have been achieved (risk reduction work);

 - The capacity of the parents or care givers to respond appropriately to the child’s needs;